The beginning of a new school year often comes with a list of expenses.

 Purchases need to be for personal use.
 The state considers it a personal use when teachers use their own money to purchase school supplies for their classrooms, but not if someone buys items to use in their business.

 There’s no tax holiday in Kansas.
-An effort to create one failed this year, despite some lawmakers’ arguments that it would discourage shoppers from leaving to spend money in neighboring states that have tax holidays.
+Efforts to create one have failed, despite some lawmakers’ arguments that it would discourage shoppers from leaving to spend money in neighboring states that have tax holidays.

 The amount you’ll save depends on exactly where you’re shopping, as various cities, counties and districts have different tax rates.
 In some parts of the Kansas City metro, the total sales tax rate can reach more than 11%.

 That means that if you spend close to the $1,500 limit on computers, for example, you could save more than $60 in state sales tax alone.
-The amount could be higher if you also buy clothing, school supplies or software, if you make multiple purchases throughout the weekend, or if your local government participates as well.
+The amount could be higher if you also buy clothing, school supplies or software, if you make multiple purchases throughout the weekend, or if you factor in local tax savings.

 Are there any other Missouri sales tax holidays I should know about?